 South Lake Union is in the midst of an impressive revival.
-The growth began slowly in the early 1990's and took off in 2000, with continuing development expected for years.
-City planners are well on their way to transforming this once underserved section of downtown into a busy urban community in which to work, live, and play.
+The growth began slowly in the late 1990s and took off in 2000, and has continued at even more rapid rate lately.
+Seattle has transformed this once undeserved section of downtown into a busy urban high-tech community in which to work, live, and play.

 It is still possible to find a nice small home on a quiet street for a great price in Victory Heights.
 A drive down the wide neighborhood streets recalls an older, simpler time.
 This quiet close-in Seattle suburb is filled with grass, trees, parks, and children.

-As one of Seattle's early residential neighborhoods Wallingford reflects an old-style charm with its tree-lined streets, cozy little bungalows, lively commercial district, and grand historic homes dating from the late 1880's.
-Due to its close proximity to the water, city , UW and public transportation it reflects a very urban sense of life as well.
+As one of Seattles early residential neighborhoods Wallingford reflects an old-style charm with its tree-lined streets, small and large bungalows, lively commercial district, and grand historic homes dating from the late 1880s.
+Due to its close proximity to the water, city, UW and public transportation,.

 Wedgwood is distinguished by its mid-century homes, mature trees, and good-sized yards.
 While many of the smaller mid-century homes are being torn down and replaced by larger homes or modern townhomes, the neighborhood has managed to retain much of its small town feel.
 Long-standing schools, restaurants and shops thrive even as change moves in.

-Redmond is favorite town in King County's suburban "Eastside" located just east of the Lake Washington beach town of Kirkland and north of the Eastside's "downtown" city of Bellevue.
-Beloved for it's proximity to work, shopping, and recreational activities, Redmond's neighborhoods have continued to grow over the past few decades.
+Redmond is most well-known for being Microsofts Headquarters.
+But it is also a favorite area in King Countys suburban Eastside, located just east of the Lake Washington beach town of Kirkland and north of the city of Bellevue.
+Its a city of both old and new.

 There are multi-million dollar homes in Shoreline, especially in the neighborhoods overlooking the Puget Sound (Richmond Beach/Innis Arden/The Highlands).
 For the most part though, Shoreline offers an affordable selection of good-sized homes with easy access to schools, parks, and the freeway - all just a few minutes away from downtown Seattle.